Consultations to inform the Canadian Poverty Reduction Strategy (CPRS) have begun!

 —Asha Kerr-Wilson, Public Justice Intern, CPJ

 "I worked for nine years in Latin America and have travelled there often since living in Canada.
-In Guatemala, in particular we worked w/ indigenous people in land rights and property acquisition.
-Though there was opposition and violence that cost two lives at least, the final issuing of a title for a large plot of land owned communally by a Mayan language group significantly reduced poverty for that community b/c they could share in market gardening development together.
-In Canada.
-I've worked with lower income groups and refugees sponsored by churches I have pastored in three cities and remain in semi-retirement connected to resettling refugees to keep them OUT of poverty--something that works best, it seems, with private sponsorship projects associated with our church's continuing participation."
+In Guatemala, in particular we worked with indigenous people in land rights and property acquisition.
+Though there was opposition and violence that cost two lives at least, the final issuing of a title for a large plot of land owned communally by a Mayan language group significantly reduced poverty for that community because they could share in market gardening development together.
+In Canada, I've worked with lower income groups and refugees sponsored by churches I have pastored in three cities and remain in semi-retirement connected to resettling refugees to keep them OUT of poverty--something that works best, it seems, with private sponsorship projects associated with our church's continuing participation."

 —James C. Dekker, Chair, Board of Directors, CPJ